MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Complete-MigrationBatch.md

 ```

 ## DESCRIPTION
-!!!
-Exchange Server 2013

-After a migration batch for a local or cross-forest move has successfully run and has a status state of Synced, use the Complete-MigrationBatch cmdlet to finalize the migration batch.
-Finalization is the last phase performed during a local or cross-forest move.
-When you finalize a migration batch, the cmdlet does the following for each mailbox in the migration batch:

-- Runs a final incremental synchronization.

-- Configures the user's Microsoft Outlook profile to point to the new target domain.

-- Converts the source mailbox to a mail-enabled user in the source domain.

-When the finalization process is complete, you can remove the batch by using the Remove-MigrationBatch cmdlet.

-If a migration batch has a status of Completed with Errors, you can rerun the Complete-MigrationBatch cmdlet.
-The cmdlet will attempt to finalize the failed users.

-You need to be assigned permissions before you can run this cmdlet.
-Although all parameters for this cmdlet are listed in this topic, you may not have access to some parameters if they're not included in the permissions assigned to you.
-To see what permissions you need, see the "Mailbox move and migration permissions" section in the Recipients Permissions topic.

-!!!
-Exchange Server 2016, Exchange Online

 After a migration batch for a local or cross-forest move has successfully run and has a status state of Synced, use the Complete-MigrationBatch cmdlet to finalize the migration batch.
 Finalization is the last phase performed during a local or cross-forest move.
 When you finalize a migration batch, the cmdlet does the following for each mailbox in the migration batch:

 - Runs a final incremental synchronization.